grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachine.md

                   description: 'The serial console log blob Uri. <br><br>NOTE: This will **not** be set if boot diagnostics is currently enabled with managed storage.'
                 },
                 status: {
+                  readOnly: true,
+                  description: 'The boot diagnostics status information for the VM. <br><br> NOTE: It will be set only if there are errors encountered in enabling boot diagnostics.',
                   properties: {
                     code: { type: 'string', description: 'The status code.' },
                     level: {